jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 Per design, CloneSquad only performs start and stop on existing EC2 instances (i.e. it never creates or terminates instances): It uses a small set of tags to identify which EC2 instances are under its control.

-> CloneSquad is designed to be used when [AWS Auto Scaling](https://aws.amazon.com/autoscaling/) cannot be: EC2 instances in the main **autoscaled** fleet can leverage standard AWS [ALB/NLBs](https://aws.amazon.com/elasticloadbalancing/), target groups and health checks mechanisms.
+> CloneSquad is designed to be used when [AWS Auto Scaling](https://aws.amazon.com/autoscaling/) cannot be: The EC2 instances in the main **autoscaled** fleet can leverage standard AWS [ALB/NLBs](https://aws.amazon.com/elasticloadbalancing/), target groups and health checks mechanisms.

 CloneSquad is a ServerLess solution relying on Lambda, SQS, SNS and DynamoDB AWS services.